matwerber1/aws-lambda-resource-stopper/README.md

 There are a few known gaps in my RDS stopper implementation, and possibly others I haven't identified:

-* Aurora instance-based databases are supported

-* Aurora Serverless is not applicable... and I haven't added code to ignore Aurora Serverless... so an error would probably be thrown when the stop command is issues.
+* Aurora Serverless is not supported for stopping... and I haven't added code to ignore Aurora Serverless... so an error would probably be thrown when the stop command is issues.
 This needs to be fixed.

 * Microsoft SQL Server cannot be stopped if it is multi-AZ.
 I have not added logic to ignore such databases, so an error would probably be thrown.